 (i) Gathering.
-The process of gathering includes the collection of plant foods like berries, seeds, nuts, tubers and fruits.
-We can generally assume about the process of gathering because very few evidences are available about it.
-Enough amount of fossil bones are available but fossilised plants are rarely found.
+The process of gathering includes the collection of plant foods like berries, seeds, nuts, tubers, and fruits.
+We can generally assume about the process of gathering because very few pieces of evidence are available about it.
+Enough amounts of fossil bones are available, but fossilized plants are rarely found.
 The only way to gather information about plant intake would be if plant remains were accidentally burnt.
 Carbonization takes place with this burning.
 In this way, organic matter is preserved for a long time.
 But so far, archaeologists have not found enough evidence of carbonized seeds for this very early period.

 (ii) Hunting.
-Probably hunting began later around 500,000 years ago.
+Probably hunting began later, around 500,000 years ago.
 From two sites of Boxgrove in southern England (500,000 years ago) and Schoningen in Germany (400,000 years ago), the earliest clear evidence for planned, deliberate hunting and butchery of large mammals have been found.

 (iii) Scavenging.
 The early hominids scavenged for meat and marrow from the carcasses of those animals which had died naturally or had been killed by other larger animals (predators).
-It is quite possible that small mammals like birds, rodents, reptiles and even insects were also eaten by early hominids.
+It is quite possible that small mammals like birds, rodents, reptiles, and even insects were also eaten by early hominids.

 (i) A 12 × 4 meter shelter was built against the cave wall in the Lazaret cave in southern France.
-Two hearths and evidences of many food sources like vegetables, fruits, nuts, seeds, bird eggs and fresh water fish, etc., have been found from these caves.
+Two hearths and evidence of many food sources like vegetables, fruits, nuts, seeds, bird eggs, and freshwater fish, etc., have been found from these caves.